tompenzer/laravel-blog/readme.md

 An example of building the blog server docker image for this project, with tags for a version 1.0.0/latest release:
 ```
-$ cd provisioning
-$ docker build -f Dockerfile -t tompenzer/penzone:1.0.0 -t tompenzer/penzone:latest -t tompenzer/penzone:1 -t tompenzer/penzone:1.0 .
+$ docker build -f provisioning/blog_server/development/Dockerfile -t tompenzer/penzone:1.0.0 -t tompenzer/penzone:latest -t tompenzer/penzone:1 -t tompenzer/penzone:1.0 .
 ```

 ## Starting the docker environment in production Mode

-If you pass the word `production` as an argument to `startup.sh`, it'll build the front-end in production mode:
+If you pass the word `production` as an argument to `startup.sh`, it'll build the front-end in production mode and skip DB migrations:
 ```
 $ ./startup.sh production
 ```

+## Deploying to production

+See the readme.md file in the `provisioning` directory for instructions on production deployment.

 ## ReadMe from guillaumebriday/laravel-blog including API documentation follows: